-USB unit is connected to USB ports on USB board and System board.
+USB unit is connected to USB port System board.
 The connection of the cable and board may be defective.
 Otherwise, they may be faulty.
 Disassemble the computer following the steps described in Chapter 4, Replacement Procedures and perform the following checks.